82deutschmark/Spy-Story1/docs/story_flow.md

 # Story Flow Documentation

 ## Game Overview
-Global Espionage is an interactive spy thriller where players navigate complex missions as secret agents.
+This is an interactive spy thriller where players navigate complex missions as secret agents.
 Players build relationships with AI-generated characters, make high-stakes decisions that affect the story's direction, and earn currencies and experience points.
 The game combines narrative choice-based gameplay with character relationship management and mission progression systems.

 ## Post-Story Generation Flow